 Power Plant and District Cooling Facility Tours

-Austin Energy offers group tours at two natural gas power plants in Austin as well as a few of the utility’s district cooling plants which use chilled water to cool buildings.
+Depending on COVID-19 risk levels in Travis County, Austin Energy may offer group tours at a natural gas power plant in Austin as well as select utility district cooling plants.
+District cooling plants use chilled water to cool buildings and some also provide on-site generation.
 These facilities are owned and operated by Austin Energy.

 Austin Energy Power Plant Tours

-Power plant tours are hosted by Austin Energy power plant employees who provide an inside look at how electricity is produced and transmitted via high voltage power lines to homes and businesses.
+Power plant tours are hosted by Austin Energy plant employees who provide an inside look at how electricity is produced and transmitted via high voltage power lines to homes and businesses.
+Austin Energy’s last remaining power plant, the Sand Hill Energy Center in Southeast Austin, is a natural gas plant that produces nearly 600 megawatts of power to the Texas electric grid.

-Visitors are shown the plant’s main control room where generating units are operated by highly-specialized staff.
-Attendees also receive a rare glimpse at the gas turbines which are used to produce electricity, along with their expansive supporting equipment.
+Visitors are shown the plant’s main control room where highly-specialized staff operate the generating units.
+Attendees also receive a rare glimpse of the gas turbines used to produce electricity, along with supporting equipment.

 - Mueller Energy Center — Central East Austin (district cooling, thermal storage, Combined Heat and Power (CHP) technology)

-Tours at Mueller Energy Center include a look at the plant’s Combined Heat and Power technology which is used to generate steam from waste heat.
-The steam can be used to provide heating for the Dell Children’s Medical Center; the plant also produces chilled water for cooling.
+Tours at Mueller Energy Center include a look at the plant’s combined heat and power technology to capture otherwise wasted heat which is used to generate steam.
+The steam is then used to provide heat, power, and back-up generation for the Dell Children’s Medical Center.
+The plant also provides chilled water services for cooling.

 Please request a tour at least two weeks in advance of your desired date.